Dynamic Pricing and Matching for Two-Sided Queues

-We compute the profit loss under the fluid pricing policy and two-price policy and compare it with the theoretical result presented before and also with the exact solution obtained by solving the MDP.
+Furthermore, we simulate the profit loss under the fluid pricing policy and two-price policy and compare it with the theoretical result presented before and also with the exact solution obtained by solving the MDP.
+The result is presented in Figure~\ref{fig: tpandfluid}.
 The profit loss under the fluid pricing policy has an order of $\sqrt{\eta}$ and that under the two-price policy has an order of $\eta^{1/3}$, verifying Theorem \ref{theo: fluidpricingpolicy} and Theorem \ref{theorem: twoprice}.
 Also observe that the profit loss under the two-price policy is not much different from that of the optimal profit loss, demonstrating the effectiveness of a two-price policy.